GuyFarley/reading-notes/README.md

 ## This is my learning journal for Code Fellows.

 ### Introduction
-My name is Guy Farley (he/him) and I live in Bend, OR where I enjoy fly fishing and mountain biking.
-My background is in project management for marketing, but I've decided to shift to a career in tech.
+Hello, my name is Guy Farley (he/him).
+I live in Bend, Oregon, where I enjoy fly fishing and mountain biking.
+My background is in project management for marketing but I've decided to shift to a career in tech.
 I'm very excited for this journey!

 Follow me on [GitHub](https://github.com/GuyFarley)